Lee Binz, The HomeScholar

 Next, label a divider for each class you intend to teach.
 This includes English, math, social studies, science, foreign language, P.E., fine art, and electives for the year.
 You can record test scores or grades for each lab or report on a simple piece of notebook paper.
 Store significant papers behind each divider to keep as work samples.

 You don’t need to keep everything, but it can be helpful to keep papers that you evaluated.
-Later in the year, perhaps in the spring, go back over what you learned and develop a course description for each class.
-If you started a class but didn’t finish, just throw that divider away; there’s no reason to record what was not done.
+Later in the year, perhaps in the spring, go back over what your child learned and develop a course description for each class.
+If you started a class but didn’t finish, throw that divider away; there’s no reason to record what was not done.

-Keeping a place for my records helped me to keep my records up to date.
-Every month I gathered all the papers my kids produced and gradually filled up each 3 ring binder.
+Keeping a place for my records helped me to keep them up to date.
+Every month, I gathered all the papers my kids produced and gradually filled up each 3 ring binder.
 As the year progressed, I was able to see which sections were filling up and which sections were blank.
 Once the blank sections were identified, I could concentrate on developing records for those sections.
 When the art divider was empty, I assigned my children a one page paper on an artist.
 When the music section was blank, I had them list their performance-ready piano pieces and added their Christmas Recital Program to it.

 Keep high school level academic records.
 Homeschool record keeping is different from scrapbooking – it’s not an artistic endeavor.
 There are three big high school record keeping categories.